Disney/Marvel/Universal, Give Mark Ruffalo His Own Hulk Movie!

 Hulk CAN work as a solo film.
 Kevin Feige himself said he believed Hulk had potential for another solo film and still be as entertaining as he was in the Avengers movies.
 With Bruce Banner's character arc within Ragnarok and the Infinity War films, Hulk has potential for more screen time as proven in Ragnarok.
 Once Infinity War Part 2 arrives, Hulk may likely have more to work with for a solo film.
 It's too late for a Planet Hulk movie.
 They could still adapt the "Red Hulk", "Code Red", "World War Hulk", "Dark Son", "Fall Of The Hulks" and "World War Hulks" story arcs.
 Introduce She-Hulk and/or a new MCU Wolverine.
 Maybe even Skaar and Hiro-Kala (with flashbacks of Hulk's gladiator days on Sakaar during the events in between Age Of Ultron and Ragnarok), then they'd have to introduce Caiera and/or Jarella in said flashbacks, which would turn triangles into pentagons and further complicate the love triangle scenario I mentioned earlier between Betty and Natasha.
 Reveal more detail about Bruce's past.
 Maybe Brian Banner (Bruce's abusive father from the comics, the inspiration behind Nick Nolte's character in Ang Lee's film, and the possible reason behind Bruce's famous Avengers line "I'm always angry".
 Maybe have him become Absorbing Man like in Ang Lee's film or the Devil-Hulk like in the comics), or maybe that'd be too dark for Disney.
 I'd hope they'd cast Sean Bean.
 Have Hulk go up against the Leader and Abomination (hopefully Tim Blake Nelson and Tim Roth reprise their respective roles, but Hugo Weaving not returning, SPOILER ALERT, casts some doubt.
 Then again Roth was supposed to return as Abomination in Age Of Ultron scheduling forced him to drop out), maybe even Wendigo, Thaddeus "Thunderbolt" Ross become Red Hulk, and Leader kidnap Betty and transform her into either the Harpy or Red She-Hulk like in the comics (I'd laugh if Betty finding out about Bruce and Natasha would be what'd trigger a Red She-Hulk transformation).
 (Could William Hurt and Liv Tyler pull off motion capture performances such as those?)
 The Incredible Hulk: Raging Red.
 That'd be a killer title.
 Or The Incredible Hulk: Code Red.
 Or just The Red Hulk.
 Or The IncREDible Hulk. (...I'm sorry.)
 War Machine could pilot his own Hulk Buster, if Iron Man doesn't.
 Speaking of, Iron Man, Thor and Captain American all had exactly three solo films each.
 While Chris Hemsworth expressed interest in a Thor 4, Robert Downey, Jr and Chris Evans talked about retiring from the MCU.
 If Infinity War Part 2 does kill them off, then another potential title for a second or third Hulk film would be The Incredible Hulk: The Last Avenger.
 As a parallel to Captain America: The First Avenger.
 Because Hulk would then be the last of the original four Avengers in that scenario.
 More potential then most people think.
 They need to have Zak Penn (writer of The Incredible Hulk) and Joss Whedon (writer-director of The Avengers and Avengers: Age Of Ultron, since he's no longer writing/directing Avengers films) team up to write the sequels with Louis Leterrier returning to direct.
 Penn wrote the first chapter of Bruce Banner's life.
 And Whedon, as seen in the first two Avengers movies, perfected the Bruce Banner/Hulk character.
 Together, they'd crack it.

 Mr. Iger, Ms. Langley, we ask with the outmost respect to work your shit out!
 Bob Iger, all do respect, either own up and let Universal distribute Incredible Hulk 2 & 3 or show them the generosity you showed Paramount for The Avengers (the first one), Iron Man 3 and Indiana Jones 5 (and 6, 7, 8, etc.).
 Donna Langley, you can't depend on Fast & Furious and Jurassic World forever.
+Sam Raimi's Darkman.
+Lucy Besson's Lucy.
+How's your first-look deal with Dark Horse Comics going btw?
 This maybe your last chance to cash in on the superhero movie bis.
 Take advantage of it!
-If Marvel and Disney don't want you distributing, either work something out or give Disney the distribution rights in exchange for studio credit, financial participation and placement of Universal's logo appearing alongside Marvel Studios' logo in every Marvel-produced Hulk film.
+If Marvel and Disney don't want you distributing, either work something out or give Disney the distribution rights in exchange for a marquee credit, financial participation and placement of Universal's logo appearing alongside Marvel Studios' logo in the opening titles every Marvel-produced Hulk film.
 Kevin Fegie, give Mark Ruffalo his own Phase 4 Hulk movie regardless of who's distributing.
 It's been 10 years already.
 Mark has at least ten left before he's too old for the role (he says he's got two or three but then again Ron Perlman was 58 when he did Hellboy II: The Golden Army, and that came out the same year as Iron Man and The Incredible Hulk).
 Please don't prolong it further.

 Today: Ryan is counting on you